Aid4disabled, Life with multiple sclerosis

 I do not have any adverts on this website.
 There are no irritating pop-ups, yes they really do annoy me.
 Instead why don’t you sign up to receive a regular email, usually once a week.
 Just go to SIGN UP.

 Black no sugar

-I drink weak black tea, no milk my coffee and I don’t add sugar to either.
-Incidentally I also failed Latin ‘O’ Level but so what.
-Aid4disabled is all about my journey with MS since medical retirement.
+I drink weak black tea, no milk in my coffee and I don’t add sugar to either.
+Incidentally I failed Latin ‘O’ Level but so what.
+Aid4disabled is all about my journey with MS since medical retirement in 2012.